Birth prep tips from a Naturopathic perspective

 So although its so easy to stop exercising when pregnant, try your best to find the time and it will be oh so worth it!
 However processed with caution – Generally very light movement is recommended in the first trimester, and some positions are contraindicated in this stage altogether.
 To find a yoga space that offers pregnancy classes and do it under the safe practice of a certified teacher.

-Us naturopaths are trained to have a standard of knowledge around what is safe and what is NOT in pregnancy.
+Cervical ripening is a major focus for the third trimester.
+A huge aim is for optimal cervical ripening occurs when the cervix softens and becomes more distensible which coaxes the baby into the best possible position for birth.
+Naturopaths are trained to have a standard of knowledge around what is safe and what is NOT in pregnancy.
 We are lucky enough to have some herbal medicines that can act on the body in improving birthing outcomes.
 Raspberry leaf tea has long been used as a partus preparator.
-Taking it halfway through the pregnancy is very useful in decreasing preterm labor, cesarean, forceps delivery, vacuum extraction or artificial water rupture ².
-During the last trimester, it is safe to take 2 cups of organic raspberry leaf tea per day.
+Taking it halfway through the pregnancy is very useful in decreasing preterm labour, caesarean, forceps delivery, vacuum extraction or artificial water rupture ².
+During the last trimester, it is safe to take 2 cups of organic raspberry leaf tea per day, however I prefer to have my clients on a herbal tonic.
+It is also a great opportunity at this time to use other herbs to support other actions like iron building, as iron is commonly low during this time in pregnancy, and milk production, to prepare for the postpartum.

 A healthy, balanced diet is essential during pregnancy.
 However, there are also some foods that can help with birth preparation.
 Red dates (medjool or deglet noor) can help with pregnancy by increasing the oxytocin needed to birth.
-Some studies have shown they're associated with cervical “ripening,” decreased need for labor induction, artificial labor stimulation, and a higher chance of being dilated on hospital arrival².
-Taking about 8 a day from 36-37 weeks is the magic number.
+Some studies have shown they're associated with cervical “ripening,” decreased need for labor induction, artificial labour stimulation, and a higher chance of being dilated on hospital arrival².
+In saying this, it is important to remember that dates can induce a fast glycaemic response, which is to be avoided during pregnancy.
+But a couple on your morning breakfast couldn't hurt.

 If you’re pregnant or planning, by booking in with me and you can be supported during this process from before conception to birth and beyond!